 Your doctor will decide whether to start you or your child on blood transfusions based on your symptoms and hemoglobin level.
 You'll often get transfusions when your blood hemoglobin level drops below 7 grams per deciliter (g/dL).

-Your baby will likely need regular transfusions if he has low hemoglobin and is very tired, doesn't sleep well, or is developing more slowly than usual.
+Your baby will likely need regular transfusions if they have low hemoglobin and is very tired, doesn't sleep well, or is developing more slowly than usual.

-Even if your child has higher hemoglobin levels, he may need transfusions if he has symptoms like:
+Even if your child has higher hemoglobin levels, they may need transfusions if they have symptoms like:

 - An enlarged spleen